Right of abode

 The right of abode is an individual's freedom from immigration control in a particular country.
 A person who has the right of abode in a country does not need permission from the government to enter the country and can live and work there without restriction, and is immune from removal and deportation (unless the right of abode has been revoked).

-Generally, in order to have the right of abode in a certain country, a person must be a citizen of that country.
+Generally, to have right of abode, a person must be a citizen of that country.
 However, some countries grant the right of abode for qualified non-citizens.
-This is distinct with the commonly-called right to land, right to live or right of residence, e.g. with permanent residency of the country generally have a de facto right of residence, but it can be revoked in certain circumstances (unlike a citizenship which can only be revoked in very limited circumstances such as fraud or national security concern), for example for being convicted of crimes, or in some countries, prolonged absence from it, and in many cases, such persons are not free from the immigration control.
+This is distinct with the commonly-called right to land, right to live or right of residence.
+Those with permanent residency generally have a de facto right of residence, which can be revoked in certain circumstances—such as conviction of crimes or prolonged absence.
+This is unlike citizenship, revocable only in very limited circumstances such as fraud or national security.

+Right of abode by region

 EU, EEA, and the Schengen Agreement

 Citizens of the European Economic Area (the European Union plus Iceland, Liechtenstein, and Norway) and Switzerland enjoy the freedom to travel to, live in, and work in any participating country without needing a work permit or visa, although transitory dispositions may restrict the rights of citizens of new member states to work in other countries.
 This is defined by the Directive 2004/38/EC on the right to move and reside freely.

 However, rights to live in another EU/EEA state are not absolute.
 To reside in another EU/EEA state, one must either be working, job-hunting, a student, or otherwise have sufficient financial resources and health insurance to ensure they do not become a burden on the social services of the host country.
 States may also require nationals of other EU/EEA states to register their presence with the authorities after a certain period of time.
 EU/EEA states may deport nationals of other EU/EEA states and issue exclusion orders against them on grounds of public policy, public security, or public health.
 For example, those who commit serious crimes or come to rely on welfare may be deported.
 However, those subjected to such exclusion orders must be able to appeal them after a maximum period of three years, as per EU regulations.
 Under no circumstances can an EU/EEA state exclude a national of another EU/EEA state for life.

 Any EU/EEA national who completes a five-year period of uninterrupted legal residence in another EU/EEA state becomes eligible for permanent residence, after which their presence is no longer subjected to any conditions, and they may apply for benefits that would previously have been grounds for removal, such as welfare.
 Permanent residency can only be revoked after a two-year absence.